thon-labs/thon-ui/README.md

 };
 ```

-_Note: The tailwind, postcss and autoprefixer libraries is already installed by thon-ui_
+_Note: The tailwind, postcss and autoprefixer libraries is already installed by @thonlabs/ui_

 ## How to Use